Ishan-Karpe/CMS-SvelteKit-Simplfied/README.md

   - Supabase has a limit of 4 emails per hour on their development server.
 You should [Configure a Custom SMTP](https://supabase.com/docs/guides/auth/auth-smtp) sending emails from your own domain.
   - Customize the email templates in the Supabase Auth console to include your product name and branding
 - Test authentication

   - Open the `/login` page in your browser, and ensure you can sign up, confirm email, log in, and edit your account.

-## Setup Stripe

-- Create a Stripe account
-- Create a product and price Tiers
-  - Create your [products](https://stripe.com/docs/api/products) and their [prices](https://stripe.com/docs/api/prices) in the Dashboard or with the Stripe CLI.
-  - SaaS Starter works best if you define each tier as a separate product (eg, `SaaS Starter Free`, `Saas Starter Pro`, `Saas Starter Enterprise`).
-Include a monthly and annual price for each product if you want to support multiple billing periods.
-  - You do not need to create a free plan in Stripe.
-The free plan is managed within the app.
-- Setup your environment
-  - Get your [Secret API](https://dashboard.stripe.com/test/apikeys) key, and add it as an environment variable PRIVATE_STRIPE_API_KEY (`.env.local` locally, and Cloudflare environment for prod).
-Be sure to use test keys for development, and keep your production/live keys secret and secure.
-- Optional: theme your Stripe integration
-  - Change the colors and fonts to match your brand [here](https://dashboard.stripe.com/settings/branding)
-- Update your pricing plan data to align to your stripe data
-  - See `/src/routes/(marketing)/pricing/pricing_plans.ts` and Fill in all fields for each plan. stripe_price_id and stripe_product_id should only be omitted on a single “free” plan.
-Multiple free plans are not supported.
-    - The product in Stripe can contain several prices for the same product (annual, monthly, etc).
-The stripe_price_id you choose to put in this json will be the default we use for the checkout experience.
-However, if you have more prices configured for a product configured, the user can switch between them in the management portal.
-  - Set the `defaultPlanId` to the plan the user will see as their “current plan” after signup, but before subscribing to a paid plan (typically “free”).
-It should align to the plan with no stripe_price_id.
-  - if you want an item highlighted on `/pricing`, specify that plan ID in `/src/routes/(marketing)/pricing/+page.svelte`
-- Update your portal configuration
-  - Open [stripe portal config](https://dashboard.stripe.com/test/settings/billing/portal) and make the following changes
-    - Disallow editing email under customer information (since we allow editing in primary portal)
-    - Optional: setup a custom domain so Stripe pages use your own domain
-- Repeat steps in production environment

 ## Deploy